daandouwe/chart-parser/README.md

 ## Accuracy
 The Markovized CNF on the development set:
 ```
+=== Summary ===

+-- All --
-Number of sentence        =   1697
+Number of sentence        =   1700
-Number of Error sentence  =     80
+Number of Error sentence  =      0
 Number of Skip  sentence  =      0
-Number of Valid sentence  =   1617
+Number of Valid sentence  =   1700
-Bracketing Recall         =  55.25
+Bracketing Recall         =  77.90
-Bracketing Precision      =  49.66
+Bracketing Precision      =  76.39
-Bracketing FMeasure       =  52.31
+Bracketing FMeasure       =  77.13
-Complete match            =   2.78
+Complete match            =  14.35
-Average crossing          =   4.28
+Average crossing          =   2.32
-No crossing               =  20.35
+No crossing               =  42.59
-2 or less crossing        =  42.36
+2 or less crossing        =  67.76
-Tagging accuracy          =  90.98
+Tagging accuracy          =  93.62
 ```
-The accuracy is much lower than what we should expect from this method based on [Klein and Manning 2003](https://nlp.stanford.edu/manning/papers/unlexicalized-parsing.pdf).
-Is there something awry?
+The accuracy is around 8-10 points lower than what we should expect from this method based on [Klein and Manning 2003](https://nlp.stanford.edu/manning/papers/unlexicalized-parsing.pdf).
+Possible reasons:
+- [ ] We use a vocabulary of 10,000 words and very basic unking.
+Maybe more elaborate unking, or a larger vocabulary?
+- [ ] We do not Markovize the lexical labels.
+The paper seems to suggest that they do.

 ## Requirements
 ```